 Additional benefits include a 45-day money-back guarantee, not to mention free transfers for new accounts within the first month after you’ve signed up.
 There’s lots to like here considering the minimal impact on your wallet, if you're happy to commit.

-On the other hand, dedicated CPU plans are more expensive but you get more resources and you’re not sharing it with anybody.
-Dedicated CPU pricing starts from $48 for the first year, renewing at $480 per year.
+Dedicated CPU plans are more expensive but you get more resources and you’re not sharing it with anybody.
 The packages range from 2 CPU, 4 GB RAM, 25 GB NVMe storage, and 72 TB bandwidth, to 8 CPU, 16 GB RAM, 100 GB NVMe storage, and 288 TB bandwidth.

 The company has servers in over 20 locations, and all plans come with secure backup, user management, block storage, and on-demand snapshots.
 If you encounter any problems the customer support can be contacted via email, 24/7 live chat, and phone.
 Unfortunately, the phone support isn’t available 24/7.